Introduction

 Your commitments to us

-The purpose of your commitments to us, set out below, is to protect the integrity and security of your verified identity.
-Please appreciate that, if you do not honour your commitments, third parties may be able to undertake actions apparently on your behalf that may cause loss to you or other people and for which those other people may try to hold you responsible.
+Please appreciate that if you do not honour your commitments, third parties may be able to undertake actions apparently on your behalf that may cause loss to you or other people and for which those other people may try to hold you responsible.

 You agree that you will:

-• not knowingly or recklessly use or attempt to use any verified identity for a purpose for which it was not intended, including any unlawful purpose; and
+• not knowingly or recklessly use or attempt to use any verified identity for a purpose for which it was not intended, including any unlawful purpose, and

-• not submit any filtered, edited, manipulated or interfered with images or video footage.
-This includes video feed that is intercepted and/or manipulated by third party software e.g. background removal, airbrush filters.
+• not submit any filtered, edited, manipulated, or interfered with images or video footage.
+This includes video feed that is intercepted and/or manipulated by third-party software (e.g. background removal, airbrush filters).

 Under the Act, it is an offence to use a verified identity that has been issued to another person.